Transgenderism: Neurosis or Delusion?

 It’s understandable, just about, to talk of a person’s sex classified (as male or female) at birth but it’s over-egging the pudding to say ‘assigned sex classified at birth’.
 Do they think sex is assigned or is it classified?
 In either case, the sex of a person at birth is not based on the appearance of the genitals; it’s defined by the appearance of the genitals because in the vast majority this corresponds to the biological sex.
 In other words, we should say the sex of a baby is recognised as male of female – not that it’s classified, assigned, allocated, labelled, etc., which is merely confusing.

-By quibbling over the definition of what it means biologically to be male or female the likes of GIDS and Stonewall are seeking to create an artificial distinction, the purpose of which seems to be to promote their political agenda to demand acceptance of a fantasy: that your gender is what you say it is.
+By quibbling over the definition of what it means biologically to be male or female the likes of GIDS and Stonewall are seeking to create an artificial and pointless distinction.
+Their purpose, however, seems to be to promote a political agenda to demand acceptance of a fantasy: that your gender is what you say it is.
 This is now getting quite out of hand.
 For example, in a guideline paper on routine antenatal care in The British Medical Journal (6 November 2021), it says: ‘We use the terms “woman” or “mother” throughout, but the guidance should be taken to include people who do not identify as women but who are pregnant.’

 They then go on to say: